 Whether you got a more professional email address for your job hunt, changed your phone number, or moved to a new city, you need to ensure that the seemingly simple information included in the header of your resume is accurate.

 You left your most recent position and are now throwing yourself full-force into your job hunt.
 In the interest of keeping your information updated, you change the end date on that role from “present” to this month—and, that’s where you stopped.

-So, instead of saying something like, “Create newsletters to engage with an audience of over 200,000 subscribers,” you’d need to change that to “Created newsletters…”
+But you also need to update the corresponding bullet points to past tense.
+Instead of saying something like, “Create newsletters to engage with an audience of more than 200,000 subscribers,” you’d need to change that to “Created newsletters…”

 It’s a small change, but an important one nonetheless.

 Of course, you don’t want to press “send” on a document that’s littered with all sorts of grammar errors and spelling mistakes.
 And, believe it or not, spellcheck doesn’t catch everything.